NeatCode101/React-Router/README.md

 ### URL params

 We can access the dynamic routes params using the `useParams` hook imported from `react-router-dom`. we can then invoke this hook to access the paramaters of the dynamic route and use them accordingly.

+### Search params

+The `useSearchParams` hook is used to read and modify the query string in the url for the current location.
+It returns an array of two values: the currrent location's search params and a function that may be used to update them.
+We can use `get()` on first value of the array to get hold of different params.